This short video explores what it is to have schizophrenia, what

 the time of writing.

-Due for review: June 2013.
+review: August 2018.
 Royal College of Psychiatrists.
+This factsheet

 For a catalogue of public education materials or copies of our